-At the Aug.
-29 meeting in Indy Vic Smith spoke about and passed out handouts of his 25-year study of performance data that indicates Indiana public schools have steadily improved over the past 25 years.
+At our fall 2015 meetings handouts of Vic Smith's 25-year study of performance data that indicates Indiana public schools have steadily improved over the past 25 years were available.
 If anyone tries to tell you public schools are failing, it's just not true!
 If you'd like a downloadable and printable copy of the entire 18-page report, click here.

 Have you seen this video about how public school budgets are being drained by vouchers and tax credits?
 That's exactly what's happening in Indiana, plus the property tax caps.

 The Center for Tax & Budget Accountability released a study April 16 saying there is "no compelling policy reason to subsidize Indiana school vouchers with public taxpayer dollars."
 Read about it here or click here for a copy of the study.

 Read Joel Hand's (ICPE lobbyist) testimony from April 17 before the conference committee on HB-1001, the budget bill, regarding ways to save money.